 Average is being like everyone else.
-It’s 50%.
+It’s scoring 50%.
 It’s getting a “C”.
-Yet it’s where most companies/products/people/whatever are.
+Yet it’s where most companies / products / people / whatever are.
 The majority have to be there, otherwise Average wouldn’t be the average any more, right?

 But there’s a problem with Average.
-Faced with putting your child in a good school or an average school, which one would you choose?
+If you’re faced with putting your child in a “good” school or an “average” school, which one would you choose?
 Would you like to order an average bottle of wine to go with that meal?
 Would you choose an average workman to come and fix your heating system?

 Being Average Used To Be EnoughAverage used to be enough to stay in business.
 Do what everyone else was doing and – while you wouldn’t be breaking any records – you’d probably still land enough customers to keep you going.
-Manufacturers all over the world made average products.
+For hundreds of years manufacturers all over the world strived to make average products.
 Marketers took those average products and sold them to average people.
 The world kept turning.